 The Hill Country Ride for AIDS (HCRA) is the largest fundraiser in central Texas for HIV/AIDS services.
-A family-friendly and festive bike ride through the beautiful hill country, the Ride raises funds that are given directly to ten local nonprofits who help those in our community affected by HIV/AIDS.
-In the past 18 years the Ride has raised over $8.5 million.
+A family-friendly and festive bike ride through the beautiful hill country, the Ride raises funds that are given directly to nine local nonprofits who help those in our community affected by HIV/AIDS.
+In the past 19 years the Ride has raised over $9.4 million.
 The Ride has been voted “Best Ride” in Austin for two consecutive years and is a beloved community event with an amazingly loyal and supportive following.

 Location: Krause Springs, Spicewood, TX

-The HCRA is the largest fundraiser for ten local non-profit organizations[BLAH]: AIDS Services of Austin, allgo, CARE Program, The Care Communities, Community Action, Friends of David Powell Health Center, Out Youth, Project Transitions, Waterloo Counseling, and the Wright House Wellness Center.
+The HCRA is the largest fundraiser for nine local non-profit organizations: AIDS Services of Austin, allgo, CARE Program, Community Action, Friends of David Powell Health Center, Out Youth, Project Transitions, Waterloo Counseling, and ASH+Well.

 These organizations provide a continuum of critical HIV/AIDS services that include: prevention/education, medical care, housing, hospice, dental care, transportation, food pantry, case management, HIV testing, financial assistance, practical support, substance abuse, and mental health services.

-Our goal is to raise $500,000.
-About 70% of all fundraising comes from riders and volunteers.
+Our goal is to raise $650,000.
+The Vast majority of funds raised comes from riders and volunteers.
 First time riders commit to raising at least $250 towards the goal.
 Each returning rider commits to raising $500.
 However, the usual average raised by riders is closer to $1,000.

 The Hill Country Ride for AIDS has grown to be one of the most loved community events of the year.
 Thanks to enthusiastic and dedicated supporters, the Ride was voted “Best Bike Ride” for two years in a row in the Austin Chronicle Best of Austin Readers Poll!
 A Hill Country Rider summed it up for many when he said, “The fellowship and commitment to the cause is so strong on this Ride, and the money goes where it belongs.
 I am so proud!
 I’ll be back.”

 The Hill Country Ride for AIDS is for all levels of participants – new riders, occasional riders, and seasoned cyclists.
 The spirit of the event is that it’s a ride, not a race.
 Everyone is welcome.
 Some ride to honor a loved one.
 Some seek a physical challenge and want to achieve more than they ever thought they could.
 Others look to do something really big to help people living with AIDS.
-In 18 years, the Ride has distributed more than $5.7[BLAH] million for services provided by the [BLAH]ten beneficiary agencies.
 It is the most successful single day AIDS ride in the country.
-And it is the largest HIV/AIDS fundraiser in the Austin area.
+And it is the largest HIV/AIDS fundraiser in central Texas.

 Be part of the most important ride of someone else’s life.